 La Paz sightseeing

-Enjoy a half day guided tour of the main sites and attractions in La Paz, including the Indian Market and the spooky Witch Doctor’s Market.
+After spending the morning at leisure enjoy an afternoon guided tour of the main sites and attractions in La Paz, including the Indian Market and the spooky Witch Doctor’s Market.
 As you explore the city, take time to enjoy the panoramic surroundings, and the view of the “Illimani” mountain.
 Later, take a cable car ride over the city, enjoying an impressive birds-eye view over La Paz.

 Overnight: La Paz | Breakfast